 Today the delivery period for genomic analysis results is less than 4 weeks.

 Expertise gathered for the process

-By inviting geneticists to the routine multidisciplinary coordination meetings, the board benefits from the multidisciplinary expertise of the Institut in order to optimise the treatment decision.
+By inviting geneticists to the routine multidisciplinary coordination meetings, the molecular RCP benefits from the multidisciplinary expertise of the Institut in order to optimise the treatment decision.

 These weekly meetings unite numerous experts with complementary skills: